They’re Common But Not Normal

 What Causes a Migraine?

-Although migraines may be caused by many different factors, scientists do not know exactly why migraines occur.
+Although severe migraines may be caused by many different factors, scientists do not know exactly why migraines occur.
 It is believed that the pain is associated with blood vessel swelling and irritation to the nerves that surround the brain.
 However, most experts don’t believe that these are direct causes of migraines.
 The brain does not have pain receptors, but it does have pain processing centers.
 It is believed that these centers or networks are hypersensitive or dysfunctional such as with chiari malfunction.

 The Good News in Migraine Relief

 A recent clinical study, Effect of Atlas Vertebrae Realignment in Subjects with Migraine: An Observational Pilot Study, states that “atlas realignment intervention may be associated with a reduction in migraine frequency and marked improvement in quality of life yielding significant reduction in headache-related disability.”
 The full journal article is available through BioMed Research International.
 NUCCA doctors specialize in adjusting the top bone in the neck, also known as atlas.
 Call us to learn if NUCCA can help you too.

 Gentle NUCCA Doctors | Upper Cervical Care